gjhunt/dtangle/vign/sc_vignette.md

 2.  the list of `pure_samples`

-3.  the number of markers to use for each cell type, `n_choose`
+3.  the number of markers to use for each cell type, `n_markers`

 4.  the data\_type